ashish-m-jacob/concepts/lifeSkills/grit-and-growth.md

 - Take ownership of my learning and tasks
 - Make mistakes and learn from them
 - Revisit concepts I might have already covered in the past to check my understanding
-- Don't stop learning till I tuly master a concept
+- Don't stop learning till I truly master a concept